JohnAgwu/JenkinsProject/README.md

-# Create EC2 nodes using custm module
+# Create EC2 nodes using custom module

 ## ensure you create a bucket to store the state file
 ### dev infrastructure creation